Pontiac fever

 Pontiac fever is an acute, nonfatal respiratory disease caused by various species of Gram-negative bacteria in the genus Legionella.
 It causes a mild upper respiratory infection that resembles acute influenza.
 Pontiac fever resolves spontaneously and often goes undiagnosed.
 Both Pontiac fever and the more severe Legionnaires' disease may be caused by the same bacterium, but Pontiac fever does not include pneumonia.

+Signs and symptoms

+Pontiac fever causes flu-like symptoms including fever, dry cough, shortness of breath, headaches, and muscle aches.

 Cause

 Species of Legionella known to cause Pontiac fever include Legionella pneumophila, Legionella longbeachae, Legionella feeleii, Legionella micdadei, and Legionella anisa.
 Sources of the causative agents are aquatic systems and potting soil.
 The first outbreak caused by inhalation of aerosolized potting soil was discovered in New Zealand in January 2007.
 A total of 10 workers at a nursery came down with Pontiac fever.
 It was the first identification of L. longbeachae.
 Pontiac fever does not spread from person to person.
-It is acquired through aerosolization of water droplets and/or potting soil containing Legionella bacteria.
+It is acquired through aerosolization of water droplets or potting soil containing Legionella bacteria.